Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov: A weakly bounded but not bounded class

-The sum has a finite number of non-zero terms, because if $n$ is small enough (say, $n < -M$ for a suitable integer $M$), then the two terms whose difference is the coefficient of $Q_n$ are the cardinalities of $I^+$ and $I^-$, which are equal (as we noticed in the proof of Lemma \ref{lemma:area_s-independent}); on the other hand, if $n$ is large enough then both terms vanish.
+The sum has a finite number of non-zero terms, because if $n$ is small enough (say, $n < -M$ for a suitable integer $M$), then the two terms whose difference is the coefficient of $Q_n$ are the cardinalities of $I^+$ and $I^-$, which are equal (Remark \ref{rmk:plus_minus}); on the other hand, if $n$ is large enough then both terms vanish.
 We now evaluate $\ot{\alpha}_\bR$ at $c_s$:

 The $2$-chain $c_s$ also has the following important property: for every $n \in \bZ$, the $1$-cell $l_n$ appears in $\partial c_s$ with coefficient $\#\{i \in I^+ \st f(i) = n\} - \#\{i \in I^- \st f(i) = n\}$, which is equal to the coefficient of $l_n$ in $\ol{p} = \partial c$.